-Between 1901 and 2017, the Nobel Prizes and the Prize in Economic Sciences were awarded 585 times to 923 people and organisations.
+Between 1901 and 2022, the Nobel Prizes and the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel were awarded 621 times to 1,000 people and organisations.
 The Nobel Prize is an international award administered by the Nobel Foundation in Stockholm, Sweden, and based on the fortune of Alfred Nobel, Swedish inventor and entrepreneur.
 In 1968, Sveriges Riksbank established The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, founder of the Nobel Prize.
 Each prize consists of a medal, a personal diploma, and a cash award.

-A person or organisation awarded the Nobel Prize is called Nobel Laureate.
+A person or organisation awarded the Nobel Prize is called Nobel Prize laureate.
 The word “laureate” refers to being signified by the laurel wreath.
 In ancient Greece, laurel wreaths were awarded to victors as a sign of honour.

-See a full list of all Nobel Laureates.
+See a full list of all Nobel Prize laureates.